lttng/lttng-docs/contents/using-lttng/instrumenting/c-application/defining-tracepoints.md

 by the LTTng-UST tracer.
 It must follow the tracepoint provider name
 syntax: start with a letter and contain either letters, numbers or underscores.
-Two tracepoints under the same provider cannot have the same name, i.e. you cannot overload a tracepoint like you would overload functions and methods in C++/Java.
+Two tracepoints under the same provider cannot have the same name.
+In other words, you cannot overload a tracepoint like you would overload functions and methods in C++/Java.

 <div class="tip">
 <p><span class="t">Note:</span>The concatenation of the tracepoint